pathikdevani/linka/README.md

 Linka is low level communication module.
 It allows promise based communication on both ends.
 Using linka you can write wrapper in your application for specific socket, WebSocket, iframe stream.

-:boom: Its works on both Node and Browser.
+:boom: It's works on both Node and Browser.
+:muscle: Zero dependency

 This module exposes three module definitions: